-United Kingdom.
-It is crucial that care provision does not translate into in-work-poverty of care workers and this should be reflected in the CSRs 2013.
+The issue of care workers, who are also a majority of women, and in particular in-home day care providers, their working conditions and pay, has also been highlighted by Germany and the United Kingdom.
+It is crucial that care provision does not translate into in-work-poverty of care workers and this should be reflected in the CSRs 2013 by ensuring that the pay and conditions of care workers are part of collective bargaining practices in the Member States.

-Recommendations are critical to ensure that vital care services are protected from austerity measures.
-Measures concerning parental leave and other statutory leave measures must be available to men to assist in an equal-earner / equal-carer model to avoid a return to traditional gender roles which would roll back progress to date.
+CSRs that call to protect vital care services from austerity measures are urgently required.
+Measures concerning parental leave and other statutory leave measures must be available to men to move towards an equal-earner / equal-carer model to avoid a return to traditional gender roles which would roll back progress achieved on gender equality.